PalmerTurley34/fourier-transforms/README.md

 ![GUI Example](gui_example.png "Screenshot")

-A visualization to for sinusoid wave forms and fourier transforms.
+A visualization tool for sinusoid wave forms and fourier transforms.
 The gui is made up of 6 six interacive plots.
 The first three plots allow you to create sinusoid waves with varying frequency, phase shift, and amplitude.
 The next plot allows you to visualize adding the three sinusoids together.